 When we see instructional YouTube videos, the intent is to educate.
 But what if text overlays block the view?
 That's when viewers might miss out on crucial instructions, rendering the video less effective.

-To avoid such mistakes, you'll need to know how to create graphics that complement your content, not compete with it.
+To avoid such video editing mistakes, you'll need to know how to create graphics that complement your content, not compete with it.

 Here are some ways to avoid this mistake: